Extra steps to protect yourself

 When you are a guarantor, the lender must:

-- treat you fairly at all times, eg clear communication, reasonable fees
+- always treat you fairly, for example, clear communication, reasonable fees

-- update you if something changes, eg loan top-ups, repossession notices
+- update you if something changes, for example, loan top-ups, repossession notices

-- update you within strict timelines, eg within 5 working days if the borrower increases the loan amount.
+- update you within strict timelines, such as within 5 working days if the borrower increases the loan amount.

 For detail on timelines, see the Commerce Commission website: